1. What is the Williamstown Rural Lands Foundation (WRLF)?

 3. How does the WRLF determine which lands should be conserved?

-Not every parcel is suitable for conservation.
-The WRLF evaluates each property that comes to our attention to determine its conservation values such as public recreation opportunities, productive farm and forest lands, rich habitat lands, and water quality enhancement.
+The WRLF carefully evaluates each property that comes to our attention to determine its conservation values such as public recreation opportunities, productive farm and forest lands, rich habitat lands, and water quality enhancement.

 4. It’s been said that conserving open space provides a benefit to The Town; what are some of these benefits?